aswinjose89/docker-presto-integration/README.md

 # PrestoDB with External DB
-PrestoDB with external database integration using docker compose file

-# Data lakehouse
-Used to maintain Structured, Semi-structured  and unstructured data permanently
+PrestoDB with external database integration using docker compose file.
+PrestoDB is used to maintain Structured, Semi-structured  and unstructured data permanently

 # Prerequisites
  Tested in Docker Version 20.x.x, Docker Compose version 1.29.x